 As a performer, Douglas has sung and played extensively in the UK and abroad in numerous venues ranging from the Royal Albert Hall in London to St. Mark's Basilica in Venice.
 He has appeared on many television and radio broadcasts for the BBC, ITV and Channel 4 and also on recordings for several labels including Priory, Alpha (Abbey) and ASC records.

-Joint winner of the 2016 Three Choirs Festival Composition Competition and also the 2021 12 Days Composition Challenge run in partnership with the Ryedale Festival, Douglas writes both instrumental and choral music, the latter being an area in which he has a particular interest.
+Joint winner of both the 2016 Three Choirs Festival Composition Competition and also the 2021 12 Days Composition Challenge run in partnership with the Ryedale Festival, Douglas writes both instrumental and choral music, the latter being an area in which he has a particular interest.
 Since the publication of his Preces, Responses & The Lord’s Prayer in 1998, he has received numerous performances of his choral works, notably by The Gesualdo Six, Exeter Cathedral Choir, Gloucester Cathedral Choir, Manchester Cathedral Choir, the Southwell Festival Voices, Antiphon, Chetham's Chamber Choir and the Choir of Christ Church Cathedral Montreal.
 His choral music has been broadcast live on radio on a number of occasions and his Magnificat and Nunc Dimittis (‘The Gloucester Service’) and Christmas carol Videntes Stellam in particular have been performed many times since their premieres, Videntes Stellam also having featured in the 2016 BBC1 series, Christmas City.
-In 2017 Douglas’ song What Passing-Bells? (a setting of the Wilfred Owen poem Anthem for Doomed Youth) was premiered by Guy James in St. Columba’s Church London and was subsequently performed alongside another of his songs, Drop, Drop, Slow Tears in the 2019 New Music Manchester festival.
+In 2017 Douglas’ song What Passing-Bells? was premiered by Guy James at St. Columba’s Church London and was subsequently performed alongside another of his songs Drop, Drop, Slow Tears in the 2019 New Music Manchester festival.
 Having received its premiere at Southwell Minster in 2021, in 2023 Douglas' Snowscape, a setting of Walter de la Mare's poem Snow, was added to the catalogue of US publisher Walton Music.